Too hurt for Spinal Flow Yoga?

-Spinal Flow Yoga is specifically designed to eliminate the overwhelming majority (about 90%) of neck and back pain.
-Particularly the kind known as chronic, recurrent, mechanical, and/or non-specific neck and back pain, or what I prefer to call Basic Spine Pain .
-This is often the pain that your doctor, physical therapist, chiropractor, is taught to say is "normal" and something we must learn to live with.
+Spinal Flow Yoga is specifically designed to eliminate the overwhelming majority (90% or more) of neck and back pain.
+Particularly the kind known as chronic, recurrent, mechanical, and/or non-specific neck and back pain, what I prefer to call Basic Spine Pain.
+This is often the pain that your doctor, physical therapist, chiropractor, is taught to say is “normal” and something we must learn to live with.
 While living with this “normal pain” many end with needless misery, resulting in the number one source of disability worldwide.
 That said, with spine pain being so prevalent, the remaining 10% are still a substantial number of people.
 I’m hoping this page will offer guidance as to whether or not you are on the typical degenerative cascade of basic spine pain, and for a few, potentially lifesaving advice, helping any ten percenters know what their best move is.

 Once in a great while spine pain is caused by something sinister; cancer, fracture, infection, etc., that’s a medical emergency.

 It is 1% or less.
 However if it’s you, you want to know it, ASAP.

 Recent onset of severe pain in either the neck or back.
 Likely whiplash or disc herniation, sometimes with pain, numbness, and tingling referring down an arm or leg.

 You know that boiled frog metaphor?
 The one where water temperature slowly rises and the frog doesn’t jump.
 This is where you realize you’re the frog.

 Not realizing is worse.